-Owner and Director
+Founder and Consulting Director

 The world needs educational systems that honor both the individual and the collective, and that teach us how to cooperate, collaborate, and love one another.
-Tulip Tree has grown in the past six years from this initial vision, into a community where children feel seen, families feel included, and teachers feel inspired to learn alongside children.
+Tulip Tree has grown in the past ten years from this initial vision, into a community where children feel seen, families feel included, and teachers feel inspired to learn alongside children.

-Morning Teacher, 2nd year at TTPS
+Atelierista and Teacher, 4th year at TTPS

 Growing up as the oldest sibling in a large family, I had a lot of experience from a young age with child-rearing.
 I pursued babysitting and camp counseling in my teen years, but did not know at the time that I would be a teacher.
 I wanted to study environmental sciences and philosophy and obtained a BA from Humboldt State University in Religious Studies.
 It was when I had a daughter of my own that I started delving deeply into researching many educational philosophies for early learning and discovered a passion.

 I spent 4 years teaching at the Early Childhood Center at The Berkeley School in Berkeley, CA. I was a lead teacher, directed their after-school program, assisted with administrative work, and lead the outdoor studies.
 I have taken courses through UC Santa Cruz LifeLab, YMCA Wilderness Leadership Corps training, Montessori Teacher Training, and participated in professional development through The Edible Schoolyard, and Stanford’s Bing Lab School.
 I have also participated in an intensive anti-bias curriculum training though the national SEED program.
 In my free time I like to garden, hike, bake, dance, sing, play my ukulele, and explore the world with my partner and my daughter.